 A vignette in literature differs from a vignette in film.
 In traditional literature, a vignette is kept very short, typically under 1,000 words, and describes an isolated moment outside the passage of time.
 In a literary vignette, textures, emotions, and senses are described, but the plot does not move forward.

-We will be focusing on cinematic vignettes moving forward, but if you would like more information on vignettes in literature, you can refer to the following video.
+We will be focusing on how this device works in cinema moving forward.
+However, if you would like more information on how writers use them in literature, you can refer to the following video.

-More often than not, Vignette films are less plot-heavy than traditionally structured films.
-Slow, talky, and slice-of-life are all descriptors that are usually appropriate when describing a vignette film, though some vignette films do opt for a more ‘active’ narrative style.
+More often than not, these films are less plot-heavy than traditionally structured films.
+Slow, talky, and slice-of-life are all descriptors that are usually appropriate when describing a vignette film.
+Although some vignette films do opt for a more ‘active’ narrative style.

-Far more so than in a traditional narrative, vignette films frequently buck the norms of story structure.
-There are many ways in which the segments of a vignette film can be divided; one segment can be played through in its entirety before moving on to the next vignette, or the film can jump from story to story, making a little progress on each plot thread with each segment before reaching an overall finale.
+One segment can be played through in its entirety before moving on to the next vignette.
+Or the film can jump from story to story, making a little progress on each plot thread with each segment before reaching an overall finale.

 Examples of vignette films